 Weigh 1 gallon of your substance to get its weight in pounds.
-For instance, if you have a gallon of water, that typically weighs about 8.34 pounds.
+For instance, 1 gallon of water typically weighs 8.34 pounds.

 Divide 2,204.6 pounds by the weight of the object from Step 1.
 Carry out the answer to at least four decimal places.
 In the example:

 Divide the number of gallons you wish to convert into metric tons by your answer from Step 2.
 For example:

 This example means that 50 gallons of water weighing 8.34 pounds per gallon is approximately 0.189 tonne, or 18.9 percent of 1 metric ton.